-Transition to cost-plus contract
+Transition to Cost-Plus Contract

-Despite the program's success, in 2014 the DoD transitioned to the use of a costplus fixed fee contract, transferring much of the inventory management function from the contractor to the government, in an effort to further reduce costs through more direct government control.
-The five-year contract (one base year and four option years) extends support for HIMARS through 2018.
-Contractor personnel have suggested that the government-contracting officer pressed for the transition, in an effort to constrain costs.
-The program continues to use the response time and turnaround time requirements.
+Despite the program's success, the DoD transitioned to the use of a cost-plus fixed fee contract in 2014, transferring much of the inventory management function from the contractor to the government, in an effort to further reduce costs through more direct government control.
+The five-year contract (one base year and four option years) extended support for HIMARS through 2018.
+Contractor personnel have suggested that the government-contracting officer pressed for the transition in an effort to constrain costs.
+The program continued to use the response time and turnaround time requirements.
 The response time (customer wait time5) requirement remains unchanged from the previous contract, whereas the repair turnaround time6 requirement was modified to specify two bands as opposed to five.
-As with the previous contracts, 65% of repairs had a required repair turnaround time of 35 days, or less.
+As with the previous contracts, 65% of repairs required a repair turnaround time of 35 days or less.